MudroadWhite/Neo-Principia/docs/_3_mechanics.md

 4. `Phi x` means the result of the application, of a function `Phi x^` onto a parameter `x`.
 Our function contains only 1 variable and ranges over elementary propositions.
 5. `forall` and `exists` are defined by directly and only quantifying over a function.

+how PM is different from modern type theories:
+1. types are for propositions
+2. individuals are not types
+3. individuals can be substituted with more complex terms by infinite times(?TODO: check if there is some severe bug in formalization)

 TODO: extend to descriptions and classes in the future; slightly compare to type systems

 TODO: the mechanics of registration: if we have proven something is safe to use, we're supposed to extend the original symbols to new field, e.g. definition of ~ and \/